llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       clauses."
 Thus, if Clacc did not report such duplicate clauses as errors, it would have to discard them when generating OpenMP.
-* It is an error if a variable appears in more than one of *exp* `copy`, *exp* `firstprivate`, or *exp* `private` on an OpenACC directive.
+* It is an error if a variable appears in more than one of *exp* `copy`, *exp* `copyin`, *exp* `copyout`, *exp* `firstprivate`, or *exp* `private` on an OpenACC directive.
 Notes:
-    * Relative to `copy` and `firstprivate`, `private` has a contradictory specification for initialization of the local copy of the variable.
+    * Relative to `copy`, `copyin`, and `firstprivate`, `copyout` and `private` have a contradictory specification for initialization of the local copy of the variable.
-    * Relative to `firstprivate` and `private`, `copy` has a contradictory specification for storing data back to the original variable.
+    * Relative to `copyin`, `firstprivate`, and `private`, `copy` and `copyout` have a contradictory specification for storing data back to the original variable.
-    * On a combined construct, `copy` and `firstprivate` apply to the effective `acc parallel`, and `private` applies to the effective `acc loop`.
-Thus, specifying a variable in either `copy` or `firstprivate` and also in `private` wouldn't be contradictory.
+    * On a combined construct, `copy`, `copyin`, `copyout`, and `firstprivate` apply to the effective `acc parallel`, and `private` applies to the effective `acc loop`.
+Thus, specifying a variable in any of the former clauses and also in `private` wouldn't be contradictory.
 However, it is surely a mistake as it specifies copying in a value you cannot then access or copying out an unchanged value.
 Thus, the above restriction applies to a combined construct as well.
+    * TODO: Is it useful to or does any existing code combine `copyin` or `copyout` with `firstprivate` or `private` expecting the copied value to be used or assigned in a later or earlier compute region?
 * It is an error if a variable has *exp* `reduction` as well as either *exp* `firstprivate` or *exp* `private` on an OpenACC directive.
   Notes: